gorse-io/docs/src/docs/contribution-guide.md

 ## Run Unit Tests

-Most logics in Gorse are covered by unit tests.
+Most logic in Gorse are covered by unit tests.
 Run unit tests by the following command:

 ```bash
 go test -v ./...